East Indian Bottle Masala Recipe - Easy Recipe With Only 28 Ingredients

 Bottle Masala Recipe – Homemade East Indian Bottle Masala – This unique masala is a complex blend of selected spices that East Indians make every summer, a ritual that can still be seen in a suburb like Bandra.

 Most East Indian Masala recipes are as secretive as garam masala recipes are in North India.
+East Indians will sell a bottle of this masala to you but they will not give you the recipe.
 They are typical to every community or even households.

 Who are East Indians?